A - Z

 We promote healthy lifestyles through nutrition education, training and consulting and by developing resources.
 We set nutrition standards and evaluate their impact.

-The Recreational Waters program performs routine inspections and provides technical assistance to public swimming facilities located throughout the state.
+Performs routine inspections and provides technical assistance to public swimming facilities located throughout the state.
 This includes swimming pools and spas, as well as natural swimming areas.

 Are you worried you may have a sexually transmitted infection?
 We can test for HIV, syphilis, gonorrhea and Chlamydia.
 If we find that you do have an STD, we can give you medicines to treat it, and we will refer you to additional healthcare services if needed.